Bipin Singh Thounaojam: ATK

-Bipin was picked up by the erstwhile ATK during the player draft ahead of the 2017–18 Indian Super League season.
+Bipin was picked up by ATK during the player draft ahead of the 2017–18 Indian Super League season.
 He made his debut for the club on 17 November 2017, when he came on as a 74th-minute substitute against Kerala Blasters in a match which finished 0-0.
 He scored his first goal for the club in only his second appearance, when he curled in a brilliant free-kick which kissed the crossbar and went in.
 Though Bipin's goal was a mere consolation as ATK lost 4–1 to Pune City.
 He finished the season with 2 ISL goals in 12 appearances.
 He showed flashes of brilliance and an impressive work rate.

 2018-2020: Initial seasons at Mumbai City

 On 1 August 2018, the Islanders completed the signing of Bipin on a two-year contract.
 He made his debut for the club against Jamshedpur on 2 October 2018, which ended in a 2–0 loss.
 Bipin was used as a reserve player by then-Mumbai head coach Jorge Costa, only making seven appearances throughout the season, with five of those seven being off the bench.

-Bipin made his first appearance of the 2019-20 season away against Chennaiyin FC in a 0-0 draw.
-He scored his first goal for the club at home against Odisha FC, scoring the last goal of the match in an eventual 4-2 loss, with his cross going into the goal after a touch from goalkeeper Francisco Dorronsoro.
+Bipin made his first appearance of the 2019–20 season away against Chennaiyin FC in a 0–0 draw.
+He scored his first goal for the club at home against Odisha FC, scoring the last goal of the match in an eventual 4–2 loss, with his cross going into the goal after a touch from goalkeeper Francisco Dorronsoro.
 The goal was credited to Bipin, rather than going down as an own goal.
 He scored his second goal of the season on 12 February 2020 against Goa in a 5–2 loss.
 This season, though, Bipin was afforded more playing time, making four starts out of a total of 15 appearances.